Does Medicare Cover Scales ?

 Does Medicare cover scales ?
-No, Original Medicare Part B does not cover scales for “use in the home”, as they are not an item which it considers to be “medically necessary”.
-There are other sources of funding such as Medicaid, HCBS waivers, 1915 waivers, State Assistive Technology Projects and State Financial Assistance programs which may help if you qualify for coverage.
+No, Original Medicare Part B does not cover scales for “use in the home”, as they are not an item which it considers to be “medically necessary” or “primarily medical in nature”.

 You may not have been surprised to discover that Medicare doesn’t cover scales, but I think you may be surprised at how much bathroom safety equipment is not covered by Medicare.